-Note: You are currently viewing documentation for Moodle 1.9.
-Up-to-date documentation for the latest stable version is available here: Insert image.
+Note: You are currently viewing documentation for Moodle 2.9.
+Up-to-date documentation for the latest stable version of Moodle may be available here: Insert image.

-This page will assist a new user in mastering the insert image tool.
-This tool creates HTML code for the user.
-The Image Icon on the HTML editor's toolbar brings up this popup window.
+This page gives more details about the process of inserting images.
+For general information, see Images.
+The Image Icon on the text editor's toolbar brings up this popup window.
 We should mention here that JPG, GIF and PNG files are recognized Moodle images file types.

 - Click on the Insert image icon

-- Next put in some alternative text which will appear when the student moves their mouse over the image.
+- Next put in an image description (alternative text) which will appear when the student moves their mouse over the image.

 Overview of more things you can do